Atysek/usbcmacropad/readme.md

 | 1× | Case | 3D-printed case through Fusion |

-All the project files are included:
+All the project files are in these repositories:
 /pcb – KiCad PCB and schematic
 /firmware – Arduino source code
 /cad – Case files (optional)
-Order the PCB, solder the components, flash the firmware to the XIAO, plug it in, and you’re good to go.
+Order the PCB, upload the code, 3D print the case and connect everything into one piece and you have a working MACROPAD.

 📸 Gallery